oppia/oppia-android/Overview-of-the-Oppia-Android-codebase-and-architecture.md

-The Oppia-Android codebase makes use of Kotlin and XML, and can be built using Android Studio.
+The Oppia-Android codebase makes use of Kotlin and XML and can be built using Android Studio.
 The Oppia app follows a layered architecture that combines parts of [MVP](https://medium.com/upday-devs/android-architecture-patterns-part-2-model-view-presenter-8a6faaae14a5) (Model-View-Presenter) and [MVVM](https://medium.com/upday-devs/android-architecture-patterns-part-3-model-view-viewmodel-e7eeee76b73b) (Model-View-ViewModel).

 # Directory Structure
 <img width="750" alt="Screenshot 2020-01-13 at 1 21 25 PM" src="https://user-images.githubusercontent.com/9396084/72245148-e60c4b80-3615-11ea-8a28-73b2b2bfc656.png">